 ATG 2173 - Principles of Financial Accounting (3 credit hours)

-A study of accounting vocabulary and skill building in the applications of Generally Accepted Accounting Principles to areas such as the accounting cycle, financial statement preparation, cash and inventory control, fixed asset analysis, liabilities and stockholder's equity.
+A study of accounting vocabulary and skill building in the applications of Generally Accepted Accounting Principles to areas such as the accounting cycle, financial statement preparation, cash and inventory control, fixed asset analysis, liabilities and stockholders' equity.
+Offered in online format.

 ATG 2183 - Principles of Managerial Accounting (3 credit hours)

 Study of basic concepts of management accounting, planning and control, management decision making, just-in-time operating, activity-based-costing, and financial statement analysis.
 Offered in an online format.

 Presents the basic concepts and tools of contemporary finance, as it relates to business; including the role of managerial finance, the financial market environment, financial statements and ratio analysis, cash flow and financial planning, the time value of money, interest rates, bond and stock valuation, and risk and return.
 Emphasis is placed on practical financial problem solving using financial formulas, a calculator, and Excel.
 Offered in an online format.